Xomega-Net/Xomega.Docs/docs/tutorial/4-security/6-blazor-wasm.md

 ## Reviewing the results

 That's all we need to add Blazor WebAssembly security.
-In order to run the WebAssembly application, let's set the Client.Blazor.Wasm and Services.Rest projects as the startup up projects in the solution properties as described in the [first chapter](../1-basic/5-run#running-webassembly-application).
+To run the WebAssembly application, let's set the `Client.Blazor.Wasm` and `Services.Rest` projects as the startup projects in the solution properties as described in the [first chapter](../1-basic/5-run#running-webassembly-application).

 If we run the application now, we'll see our usual *Login* screen, where we can enter credentials for our customer "amy1@adventure-works.com".
 Once you hit *Login* and navigate to the *Sales Order List* screen, you should be able to see only your sales orders, and the customer criteria will be hidden, as illustrated in the picture below.